aodin/adopt/README.md

     }
 }
 ```

+To update the animals in the database, simply run the `get_pets.go` script in the `cmd` directory:

+    go run go run get_pets.go

 A database can also be bootstrapped with `html` files downloaded from the source website.
 These are loaded with the `load_file.go` script in the `cmd` directory.
 For example: